dev-desai/uot_ml_tp/README.md

 ### Notebooks

 - Data Set Analysis - this notebook contains a comprehensive analysis of the dataset.
-It will also contain function to load, scrub and save the scrubbed data as an input for the machine learning notebooks
+It will also contain functions to load, scrub and save the scrubbed data as an input for the machine learning notebooks